jcfranco/dev-summit-2019-customizing-widgets/slides/index.md

 # Theme Smart

-Avoid adding additional CSS selectors.<br/>
+- Avoid adding additional CSS selectors
-Instead, use Sass to your advantage.<br/>
+- Instead, use Sass to your advantage

-<span>Let's look at how the core theme is structured.</span><!-- .element: class="fragment" data-fragment-index="1" -->
+Let's look at how the core theme is structured<!-- .element: class="fragment" data-fragment-index="1" -->

 ---